itskshitija/Analyzing-Blinkit-Performance/README.md

 ## Summary of Insights

 ### 🔰Sales Performance:
-- Total Sales amount to $1.20M, with an Average Sale per transaction of $141.
+- Total Sales amount to $1.20M, with an Average Sale of $141.
 - The number of Items Sold is 8,523, indicating a broad inventory turnover.

 ### Outlet Establishment Trends